 The OEM '93+ MR2 Turbo brake system is often held up as the gold standard for MR2 brakes.
-The graph below shows the theoretically optimal brake bias for a MKII MR2 at various deceleration rates, along with the bias for an OEM 93+ Turbo brake system.
-Points above the "optimal" line indicate bias that is too far forward, points below it are too far rearward.
-The OEM bias curves are based .3µ (coefficient of friction) pads I also plotted the effect of switching to higher friction .4µ brake pads.
+The graph below shows the theoretically optimal brake bias for a MKII MR2 at various deceleration rates, along with the bias for the OEM '93+ Turbo brake system.
+The OEM bias curves are based on .3µ (coefficient of friction) pads.
+I also plotted the effect of switching to higher friction .45µ brake pads.
 Since they generate more brake torque for a given brake system pressure, the proportioning valve "engages" later, causing the brake bias to shift rearward.
 As you can see with lower friction pads the OEM bias is very good, crossing into the danger zone only above 1.1g, a region unlikely to be entered by most cars (particularly on typical street tires).
 However, installing higher friction pads has the potential to move the bias too far rearward, leading to potential rear lockup above about .9g deceleration.

-This graph shows the bias curve for my kit using the Wilwood FSL calipers with 1.38" front and 1.25" rear piston sizes and .4µ pads and the 12.19" rotors.
-Note that with the NA proportioning valve the bias is very good, reaching optimal at about 1g deceleration while not being excessively forward at lower deceleration rates.
-However, the turbo proportioning valve with it's much higher knee point causes the bias to be much further rearward, about 5% to far rearward at 1g.
+This graph shows the bias curve for my kit using the Wilwood FSL calipers with 1.38" front and 1.25" rear piston sizes and .45µ pads and 12.19" rotors.
+Note that with the NA proportioning valve the bias is reasonably good, although it crosses into the potential rear lockup zone a little before 1g.
+However, the turbo proportioning valve with it's much higher knee point causes the bias to be much further rearward, about 6% too far rearward at 1g.

-For cars with the OEM turbo proportioning valve it becomes necessary to change the calipers to move the bias more forward.
-Switching the rear calipers to the 1.12" piston version produces optimal bias at 1g deceleration, however as the graph below shows the bias is a little further forward than optimal at lower deceleration rates is not quite ideal, but this is often a necessary compromise.
+Therefore, for cars with the OEM turbo proportioning valve it becomes necessary to change the calipers to move the bias more forward.
+Switching the rear calipers to the 1.12" piston version produces optimal bias at 1g deceleration, as shown below.
+Bias at lower deceleration rates is not quite ideal, but this is often a necessary compromise.

 Street cars on street tires are unlikely to significantly exceed 1g under braking.
 Sticky race tires are another story, and so it becomes necessary to optimize brake bias for deceleration rates above 1g.
 Also, most track / race pads have much higher friction levels than street pads.
-Because they generate more brake torque for the same brake system pressure the effect of the proportioning valve and shifting the bias rearward.
-Additionally, weight reduction will cause the optimal bias to shift forward slightly.
+Because they generate more brake torque for the same brake system pressure the effect of the proportioning valve is delayed, causing the bias to shift rearward.

-The graph below shows the effect on brake bias of switching from a .4µ pad to a .55µ pad (such as the Wilwood BP20 included in most of my brake kits), with 1.38/1.25 calipers and the NA proportioning valve.
-As you can see this is optimal at just over 1.2g, while being a little further forward than optimal at lower deceleration rates.
-This is the combo I supply in my brake kits as it is the safest, most hassle free setup, while also working with the stock turbo proportioning valve (optimal at 1g deceleration).
-However, for those looking for a truly ideal solution an adjustable proportioning valve will provide optimal bias over a wider range of deceleration rates.
-The graph below shows the effect of switching the rear calipers back to the 1.25" pistons and replacing the NA valve with Wilwood adjustable valve with a .37 slope and the knee point set to 300psi (approximately 1.5 turns in).
-This produces a brake bias that is nearly optimal from .6g to 1.2g.
+The graph below shows the effect on brake bias of switching from a .45µ pad to a .55µ pad (such as the Wilwood BP20 included in most of my brake kits), with 1.38"/1.25" calipers and the NA proportioning valve.
+As you can see, this setup is likely to cause rear lock-up issues under hard braking.
+I experience this on my own car with this setup, prompting me to install an adjustable proportioning valve.

+For those looking for a truly ideal solution, an adjustable proportioning valve can be tuned to provide optimal bias over a wider range of deceleration rates.
+The graph below shows the effect of switching the rear calipers back to the 1.25" pistons and replacing the NA valve with a Wilwood adjustable valve with a slope of .50 and the knee point set to 300psi (approximately 1.5 turns in).
+This produces a brake bias that is nearly optimal from .5g to 1.2g.

-If you wish to further explore the topic or to calculate brake bias for alternate setups download the spreadsheet below.
+If you wish to further explore the topic or to calculate brake bias for alternate setups, download the spreadsheet below.
 The input data is pre-filled with values typical of a modified MR2 with my brake kit.

 |Stock Proportioning Valves|

-|Valve||Knee Point (psi)||
+|Valve||Knee Point (psi)||Slope|